-Welcome to Brush Tip, a series of Blog posts where we demonstrate how you can use simple techniques and tools to get great battle ready models!
+Welcome to Brush Tip, a series of blog posts (ed: we had intended to, but didn't get around to it!
+Are you a painter?
+Get in touch about submitting a guest blog post!) where we demonstrate how you can use simple techniques and tools to get great battle-ready models!

 In this article, I’ll be painting up some of our new Crates and Boxes accessory set to get the result you see above!